Last Updated 23rd December 2022

 If you are thinking of living in York, you are spoilt for choice with things to do!

-The historic city is bursting with fun activities, historic locations and fun events.
+The historic city is overflowing with enjoyable activities, historic locations and fun events.

-Popular venues across the city play host to various comedians, bands and even theatre shows.
+Popular venues across the city host various comedians, bands and even theatre shows.

 With a rich history, it is no surprise that York is home to several museums.